wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.            Expires July 31, 2015                 [Page 4]
+Kumari, et al.           Expires August 1, 2015                 [Page 4]

 Internet-Draft             DHCP Captive-Portal              January 2015

-3. The Captive-Portal DHCP Option
+3. The Captive-Portal Option

-   The Captive Portal DHCP Option informs the client that it is behind a captive portal and provides the URI to access an authentication page.
+   The Captive Portal DHCP / RA Option informs the client that it is behind a captive portal and provides the URI to access an authentication page.
 This is primarily intended to improve the user experience; for the foreseeable future (until such time that most systems implement this technique) captive portals will still need to implement the interception techniques to serve legacy clients.

+   In order to support multiple "classes" of clients (e.g: IPv4 only, IPv6 only with DHCPv6, IPv6 only with RA) the captive portal can provide the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, IPv6 RA).
+   The captive portal operator should ensure that the URIs handed out are equivalent to reduce the chance of operational problems.

    In order to avoid having to perform DNS interception, the URI SHOULD contain an address literal, but MAY contain a DNS name if the captive